 - Changes in bladder and bowel control

-Symptoms can appear in infants, children or later in life during adulthood.
-When symptoms appear depends on how severe they are and how they progress.
+Symptoms may appear in infants, children or later in life during adulthood.
+When symptoms appear, treatment depends on how severe the symptoms are or how symptoms progress.

 - CT scan

 - Muscle tests to check for movement, feeling and strength